VardhanSuroshi/VLSI-ASIC-Design-Flow/resolve_errors.md

 ```
 path from .bashrc file and compile the c code and create a object file .
 Once that is done replace back the 2 paths that we removed from .bashrc file and proceed further .
 This might not be the correct way to resolve this issue but this jugaad works !!
+Use this link to find more about how to resolve this [issue](https://askubuntu.com/questions/781972/how-can-i-update-gcc-5-3-to-6-1)

 **we hope this resolves all the issues pertaining to tool installation**